CultivarDigital/vue-cms/README.md

 # Install NPM dependecies
 $ yarn install

-# In first time you need to generate the first user to access the admin panel:
-$ yarn seed

 # To run the developer version with hotreload in localhost:3000 run:
 $ yarn dev